TrellixVulnTeam/Natours-Project_0AVS/README.md

 - css, scss (sass)
 - html

-I have not yet finished the project but i have deployed the current version already for observation purposes.
+I have not yet finished the project.
+The form, navigation and responsability still has to be built in.
+The project however is deployed for observation purposes.

 https://Natours-project-MaSch.surge.sh